gramster/photorg/README.md

     photorger --help

 to see them.
-There are three main commands: `info`, `move` and `clean`, to get EXIF info, move files into folders based on creation date, and remove duplicates, respectively. `clean` and `move` can be destructive and result in the loss of files for which I take no responsibility; use at your own risk.
+There are four main commands: `info`, `move`, `clean` and `unshadow`, to get EXIF info, move files into folders based on creation date, remove duplicates, and make case-sensitive files safe for non-case-sensitive file systems, respectively. `clean` and `move` can be destructive and result in the loss of files for which I take no responsibility; use at your own risk.
 You can use `--pretend` to see what actions would be taken in a trial run.
 It should be the case that at the very least no file will be deleted unless there is at least one byte-for-byte duplicate elsewhere, but I make no guarantee of that claim.

     photorger info <fname>